mark-watson/Java-AI-Book/manuscript/reasoning.md

 “PL-USER” is the default module.
 PowerLoom modules can form a hierarchy, inheriting concepts, relations, and rules from parent modules.

-The subdirectory test\_data contains the demo file business.plm written by Robert MacGregor that is supplied with the full PowerLoom distribution.
+The subdirectory **test\_data** contains the demo file **business.plm** written by Robert MacGregor that is supplied with the full PowerLoom distribution.
 You can load his complete example using:

 {linenos=off}
 ~~~~~~~~
     PL-USER |= (load "test_data/business.plm")
 ~~~~~~~~

 This is a good example because it demonstrates most of the available functionality of PowerLoom in a short 200 lines.
-When you are done reading this chapter, please take a few minutes to read through this example file since I do not list it here.
+When you are done reading this chapter, please take a few minutes to read through this example file since I do not list all of it it here.
 There are a few things to notice in this example.
-Here we see a rule used to make the relation
+Here we see a rule used to make the relation “contains” transitive:
-“contains” transitive:

 {linenos=off}
 ~~~~~~~~